Summary of changes for activeType 0.36

 (More detailed info on changes at the History notes below)

 Activetype is a quick way to work around 3dsmax.
-It gives you a context sensitive input box that generates a list of items that you can use to create geometry, assign modifers, access properties, execute scripts and custom commands, create maps/materials in slate, and invoke sub-object editing tools.
+It gives you a context sensitive input box that generates a list of items that you can use to create geometry, assign modifers, access properties, execute scripts and custom commands.

 * This script was largely inspired by Houdini's intuitive TAB Menu.